 The formula looks like this:

 - C x E% x W% x R x Y = Revenue

 - T + P + Ed = Investment

 - (Revenue - Investment) / Investment = ROI

 Before we move on the components of the formula I want to touch on one thing real quick.
 There is a legitimate case to be made that ROI is not an appropriate measure for evaluating social media marketing spend.
 The reason being is marketing is an expense, not an investment.
 Sean Jackson, CFO of Copyblogger, co-wrote a fantastic post titled "There is No ROI in Social Media Marketing” that really articulates argument well.
 You should read it.
 As a financial professional you’ll love it.
 But…finish reading this post first because this one is going to make a huge impact on your business.

 Okay…onto the formula components for your social media ROI calculation:

 C = Connections

 Connections are what make a network work.
 Especially connections to people in your target market.
 The expected value of your social media marketing efforts is driven mostly by the quality and scale of the network of connections you have.
-It sounds so obvious but you would be absolutely amazed at how often I have heard a financial professional tell me that “social media just isn’t working for me” and I take a look at their LinkedIn, Twitter and Facebook profiles and none of them have more that 100 connections.
+It sounds so obvious but you would be absolutely amazed at how often I have heard a financial professional tell me that “social media just isn’t working for me” and I take a look at their LinkedIn, Twitter, and Facebook profiles and none of them have more than 100 connections.
 If you want to build a large book of business you are going to have to connect with people.
 Lots of people.
-Lots of high quality people.
+Lots of high-quality people.

 E% = Events Percentage